 We are grateful to God that brought an amazing team to NYC back in 2015 for a citywide outreach of 24/7 worship, prayer, and evangelism.
 Steven Uggen, Jed Lindstrom, Olga Calvo, Curtis Clements, and countless others from other cities came here and partnered with God’s heart to lead worship, prayer, and missions that week.
 They taught, modeled, and activated NYC believers to labor in the harvest fields filled with a burning heart of love for the lost.
-Read the story from Steven and Teresa as it all unfolded for His glory.
+Read the story below as it all unfolded for His glory.

 Steven Uggen, Minneapolis, MN